Electric bikes (e-bikes)

 E-bikes that can't be ridden on public roads

-You can't ride an e-bike with the following characteristics on public roads and road-related areas:
+You cannot ride an e-bike on public roads and road-related areas if they:

-- e-bikes with toggle switches which allow the bike to override the legal power and wattage limits outlined above
+- have toggle switches or other tampering that allows the e-bike to override the legal power and wattage limits

-- an EPAC which continues to provide motorised power above 25km/h
+- an EPAC that provides motorised power above 25km/h

-- any bicycle with a combined maximum continuous rated power output greater than 250 watts
+- a combined maximum continuous rated power output greater than 250 watts

-- a bicycle fitted with an internal combustion engine (e.g. petrol powered).
+- fitted with an internal combustion engine (e.g. petrol powered)

 These e-bikes can only be ridden on private property.
-They're considered an unregistered motor vehicle and there are significant fines of over $1000 if you're caught riding one in public areas.
+They are unregistered motor vehicles and if used on public road or road related areas (such as bike paths or share paths) significant fines of over $1000 apply.

 Converted e-bikes